A Leap among Quantum Computing and Quantum Neural Networks: A Survey: APPENDIX: Background on Quantum Mechanics and Computation

 \end{post}

 Note that the postulate does not specify how to compute $\hat{U}$.
-Instead, it asserts that for any discrete-time evolution of the isolated system, there exists such a unitary operator that describes the dynamics of the system state.
-As discussed in \autoref{subsec:adiabatic_model}, some models like the Adiabatic Quantum Computing, allow for continuous-time evolution of an isolated system described by the Schr{\"o}dinger equation $i \frac{d \ket{\psi(t)}}{dt}=\Ham \ket{\psi(t)}$, where $\Ham$ is a Hermitian operator, known as the \textit{Hamiltonian}, which represents the total energy function for the system.
-Considering a constant Hamiltonian, we have $\ket{\psi(t)}=\hat{U}(t)\ket{\psi(0)}$ where $\hat{U}(t)= \exp{(-i\Ham t)}$, and $\ket{\psi(0)}$ is the state at $t=0$.
+Instead, it asserts that for any discrete-time evolution of the isolated system, there exists such a unitary operator that describes the dynamics of the system state. \h{Some models, like the Adiabatic Quantum Computing (discussed in \autoref{subsec:adiabatic_model}), } allow for continuous-time evolution of an isolated system described by the \h{\textit{Schr{\"o}dinger equation}

+where $\Ham$ is the \textit{Hamiltonian} of the system, which is a Hermitian operator representing the total energy function for the system, and $\hbar$ is the Planck's constant.} Considering a \h{time-independent} Hamiltonian, we have $\ket{\psi(t)}=\hat{U}(t)\ket{\psi(0)}$ where $\hat{U}(t)= \exp{(-i{t}\Ham/{\h{\hbar}} )}$, and $\ket{\psi(0)}$ is the state at $t=0$.
 Thus, for those cases, the Evolution Postulate follows from the Schr{\"o}dinger equation.
-Also, note that for the case of a two-level system the Evolution postulate assures us that a specific discrete-time evolution of the system is described by a unitary operator on $\mathbb{C}^2$ acting on a qubit, referred to as \textit{one-qubit gate}.
+Also, note that for the case of a two-level system, the Evolution postulate assures us that a specific discrete-time evolution of the system is described by a unitary operator on $\mathbb{C}^2$ acting on a qubit, referred to as \textit{one-qubit gate}.